All about OpenAI CEO Sam Altman's net worth and other investments

 What is OpenAI?

 Altman co-founded OpenAI in San Francisco with Elon Musk, billionaire venture capitalist Peter Thiel and LinkedIn co-founder Reid Hoffman in 2015.
-It started with funding of USD 1 billion (INR 8, 274 crore approx.), which came from Musk, Theil and Altman himself.
+It started with funding of USD 1 billion, which came from Musk, Theil and Altman himself.

-According to The Washington Post, OpenAI was founded to “protect against a future in which big tech companies, like Google, mastered AI technology and monopolised its benefits.”
+According to The Washington Post, OpenAI was founded to “protect against a future in which big tech companies, like Google, mastered AI technology and monopolized its benefits.”

 The non-profit organisation’s official LinkedIn page says that it is “dedicated to ensuring that general-purpose artificial intelligence benefits all of humanity.”